Mary Innes-Ker, Duchess of Roxburghe

 Mary Evelyn Hungerford Innes-Ker, Duchess of Roxburghe (23 March 1915 – 2 July 2014), born Lady Mary Crewe-Milnes, was a British aristocrat.
 She was a daughter of Robert Crewe-Milnes, 1st Marquess of Crewe, by his marriage to Lady Peggy Primrose, one of the first seven women appointed as magistrates in 1919 following the passing of the Sex Disqualification (Removal) Act 1919.
-Her maternal grandparents were Hannah Primrose, Countess of Rosebery, and Archibald Primrose, 5th Earl of Rosebery.
+Her maternal grandparents were Hannah de Rothschild and Archibald Primrose, 5th Earl of Rosebery.

 Marriage and divorce

 A goddaughter of Queen Mary, she was the first wife of George Innes-Ker, 9th Duke of Roxburghe.
 They were married on 24 October 1935, at Westminster Abbey, but divorced in 1953.
 According to The Daily Telegraph, she was best known for resisting the attempts of her husband to evict her from the family home, Floors Castle.

 She was a great patron of the Royal Ballet in the era of Margot Fonteyn and Frederick Ashton.